Financial Aid Information

 Students whose appeals are denied have the option of paying tuition out of pocket at Spalding or attending another institution.
 Students may re-appeal a denial once they have demonstrated progress within the SAP standards as defined for Spalding for the equivalent of one full time semester.

-The Committee for Financial Aid Appeals shall consist of five individuals from multiple offices throughout student services to ensure all appropriate offices are reflected.
+The Committee for Financial Aid Appeals shall consist of multiple individuals from the financial aid office.
 Decision of the Committee is final.